google/guava/README.md

 [`android` directory]: https://github.com/google/guava/tree/master/android

-## Latest release
+## Adding Guava to your build

-The most recent release is [Guava 25.1][current release], released 2018-05-23.
+Guava's Maven group ID is `com.google.guava` and its artifact ID is `guava`.

-The Maven group ID is `com.google.guava`, and the artifact ID is `guava`.
-Use version `25.1-jre` for the JRE flavor, or `25.1-android` for the Android flavor.
+Guava provides two different "flavors": one for use on a (Java 8+) JRE and one for use on Android or Java 7 or by any library that wants to be compatible with either of those.
+These flavors are specified in the Maven version field as either `25.1-jre` or `25.1-android`.
+For more about depending on Guava, see [using Guava in your build].

 To add a dependency on Guava using Maven, use the following: